plausible/website/_posts/2020-06-02-building-plausible-may-2020-recap.md

 I've also relied on an external service to run scheduled jobs.
 Again, this isn't something we can rely on going forward so I'm [working on](https://github.com/plausible-insights/plausible/pull/69) adding scheduled job support into the Plausible server itself.

 All of these changes are improving the codebase and also moving us closer to having an image on DockerHub you can download and run.
-I can't wait for people to host it themselves and become contributors on the project.
+I can't wait for people to host it themselves and become contributors to the project.

 Some people have asked me: How are you going to make money if people can just take your code and run it?
 The answer is that the vast majority of people prefer a hosted, managed version of a product.
 It's more convenient, less hassle and often cheaper than hosting it yourself.

 For those who want to take the extra step and be in complete control, I think we should facilitate that.
 I don't see it as taking anything away from the hosted version.

-There are many examples of products that are possible to self-host, yet they've built a sustainable business around it: Sentry, Matomo, Gitlab, etc. In fact I believe that the community they've built around their open-source offering makes the hosted version better and stronger.
+There are many examples of products that are possible to self-host, yet they've built a sustainable business around it: Sentry, [Matomo](https://plausible.io/vs-matomo), Gitlab, etc. In fact, I believe that the community they've built around their open-source offering makes the hosted version better and stronger.

 ### What's next?